davidsarratgonzalez/git-brush/README.md

 # git brush! 🎨

-A tool to easily draw in your GitHub's profile contribution grid.
-It includes a feature-rich editor to design your custom pattern and a script to automate the process of creating the contribution grid once you provide it with your pattern.
+A tool to easily draw on your GitHub's profile contribution graph.
+It includes a feature-rich editor to design your custom pattern and a script to automate the process of creating the contribution graph once you provide it with your pattern.

 # How does it work?